FisherShi/UDACIY-CARND-Term1-P4_Advanced_Lane_Finding/README.md

 ![alt text][image1]

-###Pipeline (single images)

-####1.
-Provide an example of a distortion-corrected image.
+The following is an example of a distortion-corrected image:
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of HLS color and x directional gradient thresholds to generate a binary image in the helper function section of the IPython notebook located in "./advanced_lane_finding_submission.ipynb".
 Here's an example of my output for this step.